 Opinion

-I have audited the interim financial statements of SCB Securities Co., Ltd. which comprise the statement of financial position as at 30 June 2021, the statements of comprehensive income, changes in equity and cash flows for the six-month period then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+I have audited the interim financial statements of SCB Securities Co., Ltd. (the “Company”), which comprise the statement of financial position as at 30 June 2021, the statements of comprehensive income, changes in equity and cash flows for the six-month period then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

 In my opinion, the accompanying interim financial statements present fairly, in all material respects, the financial position of the Company as at 30 June 2021 and its financial performance and cash flows for the six-month period then ended in accordance with Thai Financial Reporting Standards (TFRSs).